-Destined to be a campus focal point in the years to come, the ambitious and comprehensive center for the arts and creativity will include dedicated spaces for the fine and performing arts as well as spaces and technology to support creative interactions between the arts and other disciplines.
+Destined to be a campus focal point in the years to come, the ambitious and comprehensive performing arts center will include dedicated spaces for the fine and performing arts as well as spaces and technology to support creative interactions between the arts and other disciplines.

-The new center for the arts and creativity will provide a gateway to the Holy Cross campus — a visible space for the arts.
+The new performing arts center will provide a gateway to the Holy Cross campus — a visible space for the arts.

 Location: Behind Healy Hall (currently parking spaces)

 Design firm: Diller Scofidio + Renfro

 - A 400-seat proscenium-style concert hall and theatre, serving as the College's principle venue for symphonic music, chamber music, jazz, Gamelan, as well as opera, musical theatre, and dance

 - A 200-seat fully flexible experimental theatre space

 - Support space including a scene shop, costume shop, recording studio, lighting and set design study, and multi-use spaces to encourage collaboration among the arts